The Frogs (band): Sebastian Bach

 In 1997, Jimmy Flemion joined Sebastian Bach's touring band.
 Rather than stripping Jimmy of his trademark bat wings, the whole band adopted costumes as well.
 Jimmy also recorded a side project called The Last Hard Men with Bach, Kelley Deal and Jimmy Chamberlin.
-Bach also performed "Lord Grunge" with The Frogs on an infamous MTV appearance on Oddville.
+Bach also performed "Lord Grunge" with the Frogs on an infamous MTV appearance on Oddville.
 The Frogs destroyed their set and broke several rules set forth by the show's producers, so the producers retaliated by only broadcasting the first verse of the song.

-Records and record releases

-In 1994, The Frogs followed Gerard Cosloy to a new label, Matador Records, releasing two singles.
-They also recorded the EP Starjob, produced by Billy Corgan (who used the pseudonym Johnny Goat); however, the album was not released at that point.

-In 1996, Matador released an album of old home-recorded and improvised Frogs material called My Daughter the Broad.
-It became another cult classic, with fans shouting out many of the song's titles and lyrics at every show.